-Your Series K motor is supplied with a variable speed control so that you can operate it at the most suitable speed for each job.
+Your motor is supplied with a variable speed control so that you can operate it at the most suitable speed for each job.
 The motor has a maximum speed rating of 18,000 RPM.
 Always use an accessory which has the same or a higher rating than your tool.
 Using an accessory with a lesser rating can result in serious injury.

-1. Abrasive Points, Wheels and Discs:
+1. Abrasive Points, Wheels, and Discs:

+Foredom's unique CeramCut Blue[®] Stones are made from a mixture of special man-made ceramic grain and aluminum oxide bonded together.
+The ceramic grain provides a faster cutting action and is more durable so that shapes are maintained longer than pure aluminum oxide stones.
+They are ideal for use on any hard metal such as steel, stainless steel, and titanium as well as on wood.
 Use Silicon Carbide (green color) for low-tensile, brittle or "smeary" types of metals such as aluminum or brass.
+They are ideal for use on any hard metal such as steel, stainless steel, stainless steel, and titanium, as well as wood.
 Use Aluminum Oxide (red color) for fast cutting on high-tensile, tough materials such as steel and malleable iron.
 Also use on glass and porcelain, etc. Aluminum Oxide (white color) points have an extremely fine grit for producing a fine, high finish on high-tensile materials including gem stones, stainless steel, and glass.
 Rubber Bonded Abrasive Wheels are used for removing rust and for polishing with various grits.
 For best results, use finer grits for finishing at high speeds and coarser grits for stock removal at lower speeds.
-New CeramCut BlueTM Stones are made from a mixture of special man-made ceramic grain and aluminum oxide bonded together.
-The ceramic grain provides a faster cutting action and is more durable so that shapes are maintained longer than pure aluminum oxide stones.